The Victoria Sandwich Cake: the classic sponge cake

 If you would like to learn to make a Victoria Sandwich sponge cake with Caroline please see available Classes.

-My magic ingredient for flavouring the sponge of the sandwich cake is Little Pod’s Vanilla Paste
+My magic ingredient for flavouring the sponge of the sandwich cake is a high quality vanilla paste.
+You can find this on my recommended products page.

 If you would like a step-by-step booklet of Caroline’s methods and recipes this can be purchased here.